Materials-Consortia/OPTIMADE/optimade.rst

 Trajectories Entries
 --------------------

-- **Description**: The :entry:`trajectories` contains data belonging to a set of structures.
-These structures are for example related because they were created by the same procedure, e.g. molecular dynamic trajectories, relaxations of a molecule or crystal structure, Monte Carlo simulations, etc. Some examples of this data are: particle positions, pressure and energies. :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the following properties `reference\_structure`_, `reference\_frame`_, `nframes`_, `available_properties`_ and `next_part_trajectory`_.
-Next to this they can optionally have all the fields of the structures entries as well as database specific fields.
-The reference_structure holds an example structure which can be queried in the same way as the structures in the structures end point.
-The data belonging to the actual trajectory is only returned when this is specifically requested in the :query-param:`response_fields` parameter.
+- **Description**: The :entry:`trajectories` entry point contains data belonging to a set of structures.
+  These structures are related because they were, for example, created by the same procedure, e.g. molecular dynamic trajectories, relaxations of a molecule or crystal structure, Monte Carlo simulations, etc.
+  Some examples of the data that can be shared are the particle positions, the pressure and the energies.
+  :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the following properties `reference\_structure`_, `reference\_frame`_, `nframes`_, `available_properties`_ and `next_part_trajectory`_.
+  Next to this they can optionally have all the fields of the structures entries, including relationships, as well as database specific fields.

+  The `reference\_structure`_ is an example of the kind of structures that are in the trajectory, and it is used to query the trajectory entries in the same way as the structures entries.
+  The data belonging to the frames of the trajectory is only returned when this is specifically requested in the :query-param:`response_fields` parameter.
   In this case each property has a dictionary as a value which contains the values of this property and information about which value belongs to which frame.
   It is possible to request only part of a trajectory and to request only 1 out of every n frames.
-Querries on individual frames are currently not supported.
+  Queries on individual frames are currently not supported.

 reference\_structure
 ~~~~~~~~~~~~~~~~~~~~
-..
-Or should we only supply a link to a regular structure entry and let people search by looking for structures with a trajectory reference?

-- **Description**: This is an example structure which can be used to select trajectories with queries and to give a quick visualization of the kind of structure in the trajectory.
+- **Description**: This is an example of the structures that can be found in the trajectory.
+  It can be used to select trajectories with queries and to give a quick visual impression of the structures in this trajectory.
 - **Type**: dictionary
 - **Requirements/Conventions**:

-  - Each trajectory MUST have a reference structure.
+  - Each trajectory MUST have a reference_structure.
-  - This reference structure MAY be one of the frames from the trajectory, in that case the reference\_frame field MUST specify which frame has been used.
+  - This reference_structure MAY be one of the frames from the trajectory, in that case the `reference\_frame`_ field MUST specify which frame has been used.
-  - Querries on the trajectories MUST be done on the information supplied in the reference\_structure when the property is in the reference_frame.
-The subfields of the reference structure MUST have the same queryability as in the structure endpoint.
+  - Queries on the trajectories MUST be done on the information supplied in the reference\_structure when the queried property is in the reference\_structure.
+    The subfields of the reference\_structure MUST have the same queryability as in the `structures entries`_.

   - This reference frame has the same properties as the structure entries namely: